Marriage and Family Therapy (MFT)

 The Commission on Accreditation for Marriage and Family Therapy Education is recognized by the Council for Higher Education Accreditation (CHEA).
 Consistent with CHEA Recognition Standards, accreditation organizations must establish standards that require accredited programs "to provide consistent information about academic quality and student achievement and thus to foster continuing public awareness, confidence, and investment."
 COAMFTE has established Accreditation Standards that require programs to report on student achievement.
 Additionally, COAMFTE collects student achievement data on graduation rates, exam pass rates, and licensure rates.
 Accredited programs are required to report student achievement data on an annual basis.

-Accredited programs report student achievement criteria data for each cohort in the program.
+Accredited programs report graduate achievement criteria data for each cohort in the program.
 A cohort is defined as the students who entered a program between a given time period (example: the students in the fall 2015-spring 2016 cohort, entered their respective programs between the fall of 2015 and spring of 2016).

 Notes about the program at Our Lady of the Lake University-Houston campus: